levonshirinian/Dr_Machine/Project_Documentation.md

 ## 1. Project Overview

-**SessionRTCLogger** is an Arduino-based multi-modal testing instrument designed for conducting **tensile and hardness tests** on thread/filament materials.
+**DTX** is an Arduino-based multi-modal testing instrument designed for conducting **tensile and hardness tests** on thread/filament materials.
 The system integrates real-time data acquisition, environmental monitoring, SD card logging, and a full-color touchscreen interface to provide a complete testing and analysis platform.

 The device measures mechanical properties (tension/stress), environmental conditions (temperature and humidity), and timestamps all data using a real-time clock (RTC).
 Test sessions are stored on an SD card and can be retrieved for further analysis.